symil/lotus/README.md

 Additional info:

-- This script assumes you are running Ubuntu, you might need to tweak it a little if you're using another destro.
+- This script assumes you are running Ubuntu, you might need to tweak it a little if you're using another distribution.
 - It will switch your active Rust toolchain to nightly.
-This is necessary because this projects uses some nightly-only features.
+This is necessary because this project uses some nightly-only features.

 ## Usage